Evil: Complete Story and Character Guide

 Evil premiered on CBS on September 26, 2019, before moving to Paramount+ for its subsequent seasons.
 Created by Michelle and Robert King (The Good Wife), the series ran for four seasons totaling 50 episodes.

 Paramount+ cancelled the series on February 28, 2024 — after a critically acclaimed run.
 The fourth season was allowed to conclude the story, providing a proper ending.
 The show earned a rare 100% on Rotten Tomatoes for its final season and was widely praised as one of the best supernatural dramas of the modern era.
+According to Deadline, the cancellation was part of broader cost-cutting measures at Paramount Global, which reduced content spending across the company's streaming portfolio.

 Full Season Recaps